 Assessing and managing the monetary value of new products and services

-This is a companion website to the book where in the next page we post spreadsheets that help explain how we derived the specific tables and figures in the text.
-In innovation news we post links to articles mainly from The Wall Street Journal, The Economist, and The New York Times that demonstrate the principles of our framework.
-You're welcome to post comments in the last page.
+This is a companion website to the book where we post spreadsheets that help explain how we derived the specific tables and figures in the text.
+In the clarification page we list some errors and clarifications that were discovered too late for the printing process.

 Katherine N. Lemon, Boston College, Carroll School of Management, Executive Director of the Marketing Science Institute